swiss-territorial-data-lab/proj-dqry/README.md

 ## Overview

 This project provides a suite of scripts and configuration files to perform quarries automatic detections in georeferenced raster images with Deep Learning method.
-For the object detection, tools developped in `object-detector` git repository are used.
+For object detection, tools developed in `object-detector` git repository are used.

-The procedure is defined in tree disctinct worflows:
+The procedure is defined in three distinct workflows:
-* the 'Training and Evaluation' workflow allowing to train the detection model on a given image dataset (year) and evaluated to ground truth dataset reveiwed by domain experts.
+*  'Training and Evaluation' workflow allows training the detection model on a given image dataset (year) and evaluated to ground truth dataset reviewed by domain experts.
 The detector is initially trained on _swissimage_ mosaic of 2020 (_swisstopo_) from using the _TLM_ data of _swisstopo_ as Ground Truth.
-* the 'Prediction' workflow performing inference detection of quarries in a given image dataset (year) thanks to the previously trained model.
+*  'Prediction' workflow performing inference detection of quarries in a given image dataset (year) thanks to the previously trained model.
-* the 'Detection monitoring' workflow tracking quarry evolution over years.
+*  'Detection monitoring' workflow tracking quarry evolution over years.

 ## Hardware and OS requirements